MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ## Timeline functionality

-The timeline section on the entity form is intended to centralize access to information and streamline effort to accomplish actions.
-The following is an overview of how the timeline functionality works in each section on the entity form.
+The timeline section on the table form is intended to centralize access to information and streamline effort to accomplish actions.
+The following is an overview of how the timeline functionality works in each section on the table form.

 When enabled by your system administrator, you can use the icons that are displayed on the top-right navigation in the timeline for quick access to do the following: